Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

 \section{A Model of Trade with CCLs}

-In Section~\ref{sec:empirics}, we used data from Hotspot FX to analyze how CCLs affect trade in a real market.
-Studying historical data is, however, only one aspect of understanding how this mechanism might affect financial markets more generally, because such analysis does not provide insight into how these results might change were institutions to make substantial modifications to their CCLs.
-Because the underlying network of CCLs in a real market is fixed and unobservable to us, empirical analysis does not provide a way to address this important question.
-In this section, we therefore complement our empirical work by introducing and studying a model of trade in which institutions assign CCLs to their trading counterparties.
+In Section~\ref{sec:empirics}, we used data from Hotspot FX to analyze how CCLs affect everyday trading in a real market.
+However, studying historical data is only one aspect of examining how this mechanism may affect financial markets, and such analysis does not provide insight into how these results may change if institutions make substantial modifications to their CCLs.
+Because the underlying network of CCLs on Hotspot FX is fixed and unobservable to us, empirical analysis does not provide a way to investigate this important issue.
+Therefore, in this section, we complement our empirical work by introducing and studying a model of trade in which institutions assign CCLs to their trading counterparties.

-In our model, each institution updates its buy and sell prices for a single asset and performs a trade whenever it identifies a trading counterparty offering to buy or sell at a mutually agreeable price.
-A crucial feature of our model is that not all institutions can trade with all others; instead, each institution can only trade subject to its CCLs, at prices that depend not only on other institutions' buy and sell prices, but also on the underlying network of bilateral CCLs between them.
+In our model, each institution updates its buy and sell prices for a single asset and performs a trade whenever it identifies a trading counterparty that is offering to buy or sell at a mutually agreeable price.
+A crucial feature of the model is that not all institutions can trade with all others; instead, each institution can trade only subject to its CCLs.
+Therefore, trades occur at prices that depend not only on other institutions' buy and sell prices, but also on the underlying network of bilateral CCLs.

-Our motivation is to provide a direct link between the institutions' interaction topology (via the network of CCLs) and the corresponding trade prices.
-By studying quantitative relationships between the CCL network and the trade-price series, while holding all other model parameters constant, we are able to assess how restricting the trading opportunities available to specific institutions affects both the prices of individual trades and the volatility of the trade-price series.
-Modelling approaches that ignore the heterogeneous impact of CCLs would not facilitate such investigation, so our approach is a natural framework for studying this problem.
+We study a simple trading mechanism --- ignoring many features of real markets --- to highlight the relationship between the underlying CCL network (which we define formally in Section \ref{subsection:CCLnetworks}) and the trades.
+Our approach is similar to those of \citet{Luu:2018collateral}, \citet{Roukny:2013default}, and \citet{Weber:2017joint}, who examined how the network topology and edge density of an underlying financial network can impacts emergent properties (such as default cascades) in a simple model of trading.
+In our simulations (and analogous to the approaches in these papers), we fix all parameters except those that are related to the CCL network.
+Motivated by our empirical results in Section \ref{sec:empirics}, we assess how restricting the trading opportunities that are available to institutions affects both the prices of individual trades and the realized volatility of the quote-price and trade-price series.